-No hard feelings: Jewett finishes with racer who tripped him
+No hard feelings: Amos and Jewett tangle, finish together

-TOKYO (AP) — The runner who just tripped Isaiah Jewett from behind was sprawled out on the track next to him.
+TOKYO (AP) — Isaiah Jewett and Nijel Amos were sprawled on the track next to each other, seemingly out of the running in the 800 meters.

 Hurt or hard feelings?
 Just the opposite.
-The American 800-meter runner was a good sport.
+The American and Botswanan runners were good sports.

-Jewett helped rival Nijel Amos of Botswana to his feet, put his arms around him and they finished together Sunday in a semifinal heat at the Tokyo Olympics.
+Jewett and Amos helped each other to their feet, put their arms around each other and finished together Sunday in a semifinal heat at the Tokyo Olympics.

 They were 54 seconds behind the winner.
 But in this case, time didn’t matter.
-It was the right thing to do, Jewett said.
+It was the right thing to do, Jewett insisted.

-It was right in line with all the superhero anime shows he watches.
+Later in the night, Amos was reinstated into the final on appeal.
+Jewett remained out.

-“Regardless of how mad you are, you have to be a hero at the end of the day,” said Jewett, who was planning to file a protest.
-“And that was my version of trying to be a hero — standing up and showing good character even if it’s my rival or whoever I’m racing or if anything happened.
+“Regardless of how mad you are, you have to be a hero at the end of the day,” Jewett said.
 “Because that’s what heroes do, they show their humanity through who they are and show they’re good people.”

-Jewett was just about to go into his kick on the final turn when the back of his heel hit Amos.
+Jewett was in front of Amos and just about to go into his kick on the final turn when the back of his heel appeared to hit Amos.
 He went down.
 So did Amos.

 “As he looked at me, he said, ‘I’m sorry,’” Jewett recounted.
 “I said, ‘It’s OK, man.’”